mclevey/CV/cv_mclevey.md

 # Peer Reviewed Publications

 The table below provides a high-level overview of my peer-reviewed publications since 2013.
 Full citation information is provided below.
 In all subsections, \emph{student co-authors are indicated in italics}.
+Of the two edited special issues of journals, one (*Social Networks*, on the theme of social networks and climate change) is still in progress.

 | Type                                     | Count since 2013 |
 |:-----------------------------------------|:-----------------|